WheatEpigenomics/PopWheatReg/README.md

 and characterize transcription factor–mediated regulatory logic across subgenomes and subpopulations.

 Together, these analyses provide a framework for dissecting how noncoding regulatory variation shapes gene expression and complex traits in a polyploid crop genome.
 The scripts in this repository were developed to support reproducible population-scale regulatory analyses and may be adapted for similar studies in other plant species.

+If you have any questions, requests, or comments, we kindly invite you to contact us at zhang_jiazi@163.com, luzefu@caas.cn.